Top 10 Secrets and Habits of Wealthy and Successful People

 8. Wealthy people invest in themselves.
 There is more to being wealthy than having a large pile of money, and the wealthiest people in the world know that the most important investment they can make is in themselves.

 According to a recent Success Magazine poll, 88 percent of wealthy people read every day.
 Whether you are reading trade magazines, books about your profession, or books about self-improvement, it is important to spend time reading.
 And rich people don't wast all their time reading comic books.
 Most spend their time improving themselves in some way.

-Higher education is important, whether you are working on your Bachelor's Degree or your second Master's Degree, it is vital that you continue learning and improving yourself.
+Higher education is important, whether you are working on your Associates Degree, Bachelor's Degree or your second Master's Degree, it is vital that you continue learning and improving yourself.
 Wealthy people don't accept the status quo for themselves.
 They strive to improve themselves and their lives.